International observers see no fraud in US 2020 presidential election

 The delegation included 28 experts and observers from 13 countries who observed the election process in Georgia, Iowa, Maryland, Michigan and the District of Columbia.
 COVID-19 prevented a broader coalition of experts.

-The OAS says the Election Day was peaceful, although there were efforts to intimate poll workers as the votes were counted, and says the country's mail-in ballots were a secure system.
+The OAS says the Election Day was peaceful, although there were efforts to intimidate poll workers as the votes were counted, and says the country's mail-in ballots were a secure system.

 The report says the OAS supports "the right of all contesting parties in an election, to seek redress before the competent legal authorities when they believe they have been wronged."